verobeach7/crewai/AMD_02072025/financial_analysis.md

 **3. Balance Sheet Overview:**
 - **Total Assets:** As of December 31, 2023, total assets were reported at $67.89 billion, a slight increase from $67.58 billion in 2022.
-- **Total Liabilities:** Total liabilities were $11.99 billion, offering a debt to equity ratio of approximately 0.21, highlighting relatively low leverage.
+- **Total Liabilities:** Total liabilities were $11.99 billion, offering a debt-to-equity ratio of approximately 0.21, highlighting relatively low leverage.
 - **Stockholders' Equity:** AMD reported stockholders' equity at $55.89 billion, indicating strong economic footing and capacity to finance operations through equity.
 - **Working Capital:** Current assets totaled $16.77 billion against current liabilities of $6.69 billion, demonstrating a strong liquidity position with a current ratio of approximately 2.5.